Ashar134/Mehvar/README.md

-# 🏗️ ClickNBuild – A Smarter Way to Build!
+# 🏗️ Mehvar – A Smarter Way to Build!

-**ClickNBuild** is a web-based construction project bidding platform developed as part of a 6th semester Web Engineering course.
+**Mehvar** is a web-based construction project bidding platform developed as part of a 6th semester Web Engineering course.
 Our platform bridges the gap between clients and builders by enabling efficient, transparent collaboration for construction projects.

 ---